Bevy Tutorial: Pong

 Compiling our project

-Rust code needs to be translated into machine code that can be executed by your CPU.
+Rust code (the stuff we type) needs to be translated into machine code that can be executed by your CPU.
 Your source code gets compiled which will generate an executable binary.
 This binary will contain all the instructions ready to be executed by your operating system.

 This will download your dependencies, compile the src/main.rs